velartrill/velartrill.github.io/orig/kestrel.md

 "A scapegoat?"
 I breathe, trying to keep myself from strangling the woman here on the spot.
 "You're the reason this whole mess happened; if you hadn't sent that damn order—"

 "I did not send an order," Egret snaps.
 "Kestrel. *Think,* for a moment, if your ruined brain is still capable of reason.
-Why, in the name of *God and Khata'e alike* would I order innocents slain and then sacrifice one of my own soldiers to *prevent* a war?"
+Why, in the name of *God and Khata'e alike* would I order innocents slain, but then sacrifice one of my own soldiers to *prevent* a war?"

 "Maybe because he had the guts to stand up to you.
 We can't have that, can we?"